phalcon-orphanage/docs/en/db-phql.md

 <a name='result-types'></a>
 ### Result Types
 Depending on the type of columns we query, the result type will vary.
-If you retrieve a single whole object, then the object returned is a `Phalcon\Mvc\Model\Resultset\Simple`.
+If you retrieve a single whole object, then the object returned is a [Phalcon\Mvc\Model\Resultset\Simple](api/Phalcon_Mvc_Model_Resultset_Simple).
 This kind of resultset is a set of complete model objects:

 ```php
 <?php